yuja/jj/GOVERNANCE.md

 violations, among other things.
 Note that Maintainers are subject to a higher set of behavioral and communicative standards than average contributor or participant.

+### Single-Company Influence

+At most 1/3 of the maintainers may be paid for their contributions by a single company.
+This is to reduce the risk of a single company controlling the project's direction.
+If the 1/3 limit gets exceeded because an existing maintainer gets hired by the same company as some other existing maintainer(s), then the maintainers will have to decide how to resolve the situation.
+The maintainer in question gets to vote, as long as this doesn't mean the company in question has half the votes (usually meaning there are at least 5 maintainers total).